wilsonmar/wilsonmar.github.io/_posts/2021-04-08-enterprise-software.md

    * Identify vulnerabilities iteratively within packages referenced (using XRay, Sonatype, etc.)
    <br /><br />

+## Summary

 So there you have it.
 Here's what makes for software to be enterprise-worthy:

-1. High Availability for disaster recovery
-2. Global scale
-3. Central planning and approvals
-4. Security features
-5. Round-the-clock SOC using SIEM
-6. Large number of people and objects
+1. Automation for large number of people and objects
-7. Hierarchy of groups
+2. Hierarchy of groups
-8. Analytic breakdowns and summaries across several dimensions
+3. Analytic breakdowns and summaries across several dimensions
+4. Global scale
+5. Central planning and approvals
+6. Security features
+7. Round-the-clock SOC using SIEM
+8. High Availability for disaster recovery
 9. Testing automation
+<br /><br />

+Building systems which inherently address the above enterprise concerns would save you the embarassment of having to add them at the request of enterprise prospects.
+And it's a lot easier to incorporate enterprise features during developement rather than as an afterthought.